jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **CI/CD Setup**: GitHub Actions workflow for running tests has been created and configured.
 - **Test Dependency Fix**: `ts-node` has been added and installed to resolve CI test failures.
 - **Hourly Variable Integration**: The REST API for Open-Meteo now includes Relative Humidity, Apparent Temperature, Precipitation Probability, and Weather Code.
 These data points are displayed on the tooltip with improved aesthetics, including icons and bolded key-value pairs.
 The `getWeatherDescription` helper function has been refactored to use consistent function definitions.
+- **Temperature Unit Toggle**: Implemented a toggle for Fahrenheit/Celsius conversion with `localStorage` persistence.
+- **Time Format Toggle**: Implemented a toggle for AM/PM and military time format with `localStorage` persistence.

 ## 2. What's Left to Build